-Course Title : TRANSLATION THEORIES (T) Course Code : 53 C Semester V Course Group : DSE-III-2 Teaching Scheme in Hrs(L:T:P) : 4:0:0 Credits : 4 Map Code : C (Theory Concept) Total Contact Hours: 60 CIA :25 Marks SEE# :75 N Aarks Programme: B.A.ENGLISH #-Semester End Exam r End Exam
+Course Title : TRANSLATION THEORIES (T) Course Code : 53 C Semester V Course Group : DSE-III-2 Teaching Scheme in Hrs(L:T:P): 4:0:0 Credits : 4 Map Code : C (Theory Concept) Total Contact Total Contact Hours: 60 CIA :25 Marks SEE# :7 5 Marks Programme: B.A .ENGLISH #-Seme ster End Exam

-No. Course Outcomes (Cos): PSOs CL.
-CL After completion of this course, the students will be able Ses to CO1 Attain a good knowledge of what it means to be a PSO1 R translating/interpreting professional in terms not only of 12 practical techniques, but also of attitudes and ethics CO2 Create the ability to reflect on one's translating and PSO1 А interpreting experience in more general and /or theoretical 12 terms CO3 Encourage students to learn from future experience and PSO1 10 U future developments in the professional field 12 CO4 Create an environment that allows students to practice their PSO1 12 Α language skills upon their levels.
-12 CO5 Train students about how to translate the language on their PSO1 7 А own / CO6 Enhance the students to learn new words PSO1 5 А
+No. Course Outcomes (Cos): PSOs CL. \mathbf{CL} After completion of this course, the students will be able Ses to CO1 Attain a good knowledge of what it means to be a PSO1 R translating/interpreting professional in terms not only of 12 practical techniques, but also of attitudes and ethics CO2 Create the ability to reflect on one's translating and PSO1 A interpreting experience in more general and /or theoretical 12 terms CO3 Encourage students to learn from future experience and PSO1 12 U future developments in the professional field 12 CO4 Create an environment that allows students to practice their PSO1 12 A language skills upon their levels.
+12 CO5 Train students about how to translate the language on their PSO1 7 A own / CO6 Enhance the students to learn new words PSO1 5 A